 4.4 All players are required to start in their zones before play can commence.

-5.1 A Goal (1 point) is scored by kicking the ball through the posts and into the net.
+5.1 A Goal (1 point) is scored by kicking the ball through the posts.

 5.2 If the ball hits any part of the posts and continues through the posts, it is a goal.